-The Christmas Holiday Season is the best time of the year to visit the city of Winter Park, Florida to take in the sites, sounds, and shopping.
+The Christmas Season is the best time of the year to visit the city of Winter Park, Florida to take in the sights, sounds, and shopping.
 From outdoor ice skating, parades on land and boat, and Christmas lights displays on neighborhood homes, Winter Park is the perfect place to spend the holidays.
 This is Orlando Local Guide’s recommendations on how best to spend the Christmas season in Winter Park and nearby Baldwin Park.

 Christmas in Winter Park